libclang-vim/clang-type-inspector.vim/README.md

 Inspect `auto` with Power of Clang
 ==================================

-This plugin inspects `auto` declarations declarations in your Vim.
+This plugin inspects `auto` declarations in your Vim.
 You can know the type of `auto` declarations easily.

 ![Screenshot](http://gifzo.net/BGqCKUIZ2OA.gif)